Design Notes

 Types of Cabinetry Kitchen Hoods

-There are several cabinetry kitchen hoods, each with its features and benefits.
+There are several types of cabinetry kitchen hoods, each with its own features and benefits.

-1. Under Cabinet Hoods: Mounted beneath a cabinet or against a wall, these hoods are popular for kitchens with limited space.
+1. Under-Cabinet Hoods: Mounted beneath a cabinet or against a wall, these hoods are popular in kitchens with limited space.
 They are typically more affordable and more accessible to install than other types of hoods.

 2. Wall-Mounted Hoods: These hoods are mounted on the wall above the cooking surface.
 They are available in a variety of styles and sizes, suitable for different kitchen layouts and designs.